MarieCHessler/a-quiz/README.md

     * An image connected to each question.
     * Possibility to choose different levels of difficulty.
     * More subjects to choose from.
-    * Question presented like a card that flips and shows the right answer when the user has made his or her choice.
-For a better learning experience.
+    * The question being presented like a card that flips and shows the right answer when the user has made his or her choice, for a better learning experience.
     * High score.
-    * Better layout, fit for laptops.
+    * Layout adjustments for even better UX and design.

     <br>